Frequently Asked Questions

 Absolutely!
 We have many multi-pet households where small dogs and/or cats share a door with their big brothers and sisters.
 When purchasing the door, you want to size and mount the door so that your biggest dog can use it properly.
 From there, you may need to provide some accommodation to help your smaller pets use the door.
 For wall-mounted doors, this could be as simple as a cinderblock for a step or a ramp.
 For door-mounted doors, you could consider our Pet Step.

-Pretty much any dog or cat has the physical capability to open a Freedom Pet Pass pet door.
-If your pet can push open an unlatched interior door, he or she is capable of using a Freedom Pet Pass dog door.
+Pretty much any dog or cat has the physical capability to open a RANGER Pet Door.
+If your pet can push open an unlatched interior door, he or she is capable of using a RANGER Pet Door.